-[Magic of Art 04] Masterpieces of 20th century art from Hakone and Yokosuka gathered at Yokosuka Museum of Art
+[The Magic of Art 04] Masterpieces of 20th-century art from Hakone and Yokosuka gathered at the Yokosuka Museum of Art

-The "20th Century Art in Resonance: The Hakone Open-Air Museum x Yokosuka Museum of Art" exhibition, which runs until December 22, 2024 at the Yokosuka Museum of Art, is the second in the "Connecting Mountains and Seas through Art" project, which is a collaboration with art museums in the Hakone area.
-With the cooperation of the Hakone Open-Air Museum, which has an excellent collection of 20th century art including Picasso and Moore, the exhibition combines masterpieces from both museums to create a mutual resonance.
+"20th Century Art in Resonance: The Hakone Open-Air Museum x Yokosuka Museum of Art," running until December 22, 2024, is the second installment of the "Connecting Mountains and Sea through Art" project, which is a collaboration between art museums in the Hakone area.
+With the cooperation of the Hakone Open-Air Museum, which boasts an outstanding collection of 20th-century art, including works by Picasso and Moore, the exhibition combines masterpieces from both museums, allowing visitors to enjoy the interplay between them.
 We spoke with Takehiko Okamoto, the museum's operations manager, and Kosuke Kutsuzawa, the museum's curator.

 A seaside museum surrounded by nature and history

-The Yokosuka Museum of Art is located in Kanagawa Prefectural Kannonzaki Park, where historical remains include the Kannonzaki Lighthouse, Japan's first Western-style lighthouse, and the remains of a battery.
+The Yokosuka Museum of Art is located within Kanagawa Prefectural Kannonzaki Park, where historical remains such as the Kannonzaki Lighthouse, Japan's first Western-style lighthouse, and the remains of a battery remain.
 The rooftop plaza offers a panoramic view of Tokyo Bay, and the design, which allows access from both the sea side and the mountain side, has also attracted attention.

 -It's a beautiful museum no matter when you look at it.